viamrobotics/docs/docs/appendix/apis/components/camera.md

 The following examples assume you have a camera called `"my_camera"` configured as a component of your machine.
 If your camera has a different name, change the `name` in the code.

-Be sure to import the camera package for the SDK you are using:
+Import the camera package for the SDK you are using:

 {{< tabs >}}
 {{% tab name="Python" %}}